-On 30 March 1867 the US took possession of Alaska after purchasing it from Russia, adding 586,412 square miles to its territory.
+On 30 March 1867 the United States of America took possession of Alaska after purchasing it from Russia, adding 586,412 square miles to its territory.

 The Imperial struggle